calcmogul/controls-engineering-in-frc/README.md

   * EKF, UKF, and comparison of the two
 * Derive the two-sensor problem from first principles.
 The two-sensor problem uses p(x) and p(z_1|x).
-* Add a section on polytopes for convex optimization?
-So far, I've seen it used for handling saturated control inputs to prioritize tracking some states over others using the limited control input.
-  * See 971/y2017/control_loops/python/polydrivetrain.py
-  * Start with how to turn a set of constraints into a matrix equation of the proper form for a polytope, then how to leverage the polytope libs for enforcing those constraints.

 #### Motion planning